magento/knowledge-base/src/best-practices/general/database-best-practices-for-magento-commerce-cloud.md

 <h2 id="convert">Convert all MyISAM tables to InnoDb</h2>

-Magento recommends using the InnoDb database engine, and in the out-of-the-box Magento installation all tables in the database are stored using the InnoDb engine.
+Adobe recommends using the InnoDb database engine, and in the out-of-the-box Adobe Commerce installation, all tables in the database are stored using the InnoDb engine.
 However, some third-party modules (extensions) can introduce tables in the MyISAM format.
 After you install a third-party module, you should check the database to identify any tables in MyISAM format and convert them to InnoDb.

 ### Determine if you have MyISAM tables